 In certainty, the sweeping predominance of patients who undergo sinus surgery and/or balloon sinuplasty experience consequential and momentous improvements in both the proper functioning of their sinuses and their overall quality of life.
-Recently, in a review over 45 different studies concerning the quality of life improvements after surgery, every one of those studies indicated a substantial increase in quality of life, ranging from 77-97% of patients participating in the study.
+Recently, in a review of over 45 different studies concerning the quality of life improvements after surgery, every one of those studies indicated a substantial increase in quality of life, ranging from 77-97% of patients participating in the study.
 Ultimately, sinus surgery is exceedingly successful.

 How long will balloon sinuplasty relieve my chronic sinus problems?

-The vast majority of sinusitis patients disclose a significant increase in sinus symptoms along with quality of life for a minimum of 2 years following the procedure.
+The vast majority of sinusitis patients disclose a significant increase in sinus symptoms along with the quality of life for a minimum of 2 years following the procedure.
 With our experience, however, symptomatic relief characteristically endures indefinitely once the anatomic blockage is treated.

 After balloon sinuplasty, will my nose need packing?
 Does the removal of nasal packing hurt?

-In the past, conventional sinus surgery methods required physicians to pack the nose with gauze that was then removed a couple days following surgery.
+In the past, conventional sinus surgery methods required physicians to pack the nose with gauze that was then removed a couple of days following surgery.
 Packing can be quite uncomfortable to deal with and get removed.
 Luckily, however, with the newest non-invasive techniques and advanced procedures such as balloon sinuplasty, packing is no longer necessary.